vvvv/The-Gray-Book/reference/best-practice/text-rendering.md

 - For quick, simple Text rendering use Text [Stride.Models] (experimental)
 - Use any of the above (2d Graphics) options via a SkiaRenderer or SkiaTexture node in Stride
 - Use [VL.Stride.Text3d](https://www.nuget.org/packages/VL.Stride.Text3d) for rendering extruded 3d text
+- For the best available option go with the [Slug](https://sluglibrary.com/) library.
+Requires a separate license from them.
+If you need help with the implementation, [get in touch](mailto:devvvvs@vvvv.org).